-The large house dates back to 1607.
-Rembrandt himself moved in during 1639 after purchasing the building for 13,000 guilders which at the time was considerable sum of money.
-Rembrandt stayed in the house for 19 years producing some of his most famous works including the NightWatch which can be seen at the Rijksmuseum.
+Rembrandt stayed in the house for 19 turbulent years producing some of his most famous works including the NightWatch which can be seen at the Rijksmuseum.

-In 1658 after persistent problems paying off his debts Rembrandt was declared bankrupt – a detailed inventory of his possessions was made on behalf of his creditors – and Rembrandt moved to a smaller house on Rozengracht (Amsterdam) where he remained until his death.
+Eventually Rembrandt’s fortunes began to change due to his extravagant lifestyle and a declining art market.
+In 1658 after persistent problems paying off his debts Rembrandt was declared bankrupt.
+A detailed inventory of his possessions was made on behalf of his creditors.

 Rembrandt House Essential Info